-Rose quartz is your crystal of love and compassion.
-It’s a crystal for all matters of the heart; both emotional as well as physical.
-Rose quartz invites us to connect with Divine Energy.
-This stone has a very gentle energy and is an ideal stress-reliever while it also invites in more kindness and compassion.
+Rose Quartz invites us to connect with Divine Energy.
+It’s a stone with very gentle energy and is an ideal stress-reliever while it also invites in more kindness and compassion.

-It’s known to assist with all matter of fertility and the menstrual cycle.
-I even include in my very popular fertility combo.
+It’s also known to assist with all matters of fertility and the menstrual cycle.
+I even include it in my very popular fertility combo.

 - friendship love